yoheimuta/protolint/mcp/README.md

 2. Verify that the configuration file is correctly formatted.
 3. Restart Claude Desktop after making changes to the configuration.
 4. Check if there are any error messages in the Claude Desktop logs.
+5. Ensure the protocol version in your client configuration matches "2024-11-05" or is omitted to allow version negotiation.